ifeanyiHM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 20. Replace all characters A and c from input to Z and e respectively
 21. Without C, you would live in hiago
+22. Write a script that reverse its input.